JohnCartoonist/Project-B-Roll-src/README.md

 This source code is broken and as a result, it won't build.
 I apologize for the inconvenience.
 Another thing, I had no involvement in the development of this ROM hack.
-I was present in the official Discord server at some point (which has long since been deleted), but I made no impact in its development.
+I was present in the official Discord server at some point (which has long since been deleted), but I made no impact in its development, and I made no impact in its development because I was never part of the development team.
 I am simply archiving this source code with the goal of preserving it and nothing more.
 Thank you for understanding.

 <!-- Remember to mirror your changes to the code block in the COPYRIGHT file, and make sure to not mess up the pattern lol -->
 <!-- Credits belong in asset_credits -->